MattyStix/pdsnd_github/README.md

 ### Date created
 The is project was created on the 20th of March 2021 and uploaded to GitHub on the 29th of March 2021 20:36 GMT+11
-# Include the date you created this project and README file.
+### Include the date you created this project and README file.

 ### Project Title
-Bikeshare statistics for Chicago, Washington and New York City Replace the Project Title
+Bikeshare statistics for Chicago, Washington and New York City
+### Replace the Project Title

 ### Description
+The Bikeshare program provides the user with statistical information regarding the usage of hired bicycle transport in three major cities in the United States.
+Statistics can be filtered by city, by month and by day, providing the most popular starting times, start and end location, popular route and average time spent using the equipment, as well as other information provided by the customer base, such as age and gender.
-Describe what your project is about and what it does
+### Describe what your project is about and what it does

 ### Files used
 Include the files used